wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

    gen_data['elfshadowwants'] = [
     'despair to weild magic again',
     'are in eternal agony',
-    'long to experience the pleasure of flesh again', 'long to be freed from their torment',
+    'long to experience the pleasures of flesh again', 'long to be freed from their torment',
     'wish to finish the dark ritual that cursed them', 'serve a demon of lust',